copelansam/swe-3313-fall-2025-team-08/technical-design/README.md

  - "Create a User class for me with the following fields and functions: X, Y, Y"
  - "Create an HTML web page that contains the following elements: A, B, C"

 <br>AI tools will not be used for code generation.
-They can be used for
+They will be used for assisting with research and explaining how the tools that we will use work.
 ## Technical Design Presentation
 ***
 A video presentation going over our technical design can be found [**here**]()